Giovanni van Bronckhorst: Beşiktaş

 On 5 June 2024, Van Bronckhorst became the head coach of Turkish side Beşiktaş, by signing a two-year deal with an option for another one-year extension.
-He won the Turkish Super Cup and led the team to 8 matches undefeated in the league.
+He won the Turkish Super Cup and led the team to eight matches undefeated in the league.
 Following the team's defeat by Israeli team Maccabi Tel Aviv in the Europa League he was sacked on 30 November 2024.

 Liverpool

-On 2 July 2025, Van Bronckhorst joined reigning Premier League champions Liverpool in the role of assistant coach.
+On 2 July 2025, Van Bronckhorst joined reigning Premier League champions Liverpool in the role of assistant coach under Arne Slot.
+He was sacked two weeks after Slot's departure.

+Return to Feyenoord

+On 17 June 2026 it was announced that Van Bronckhorst will return to Feyenoord as head coach for the upcoming season, replacing Robin van Persie.
+He will be joined by Sipke Hulshoff, who was also an assistant coach at Liverpool.

 Personal life

-Van Bronckhorst was born in Rotterdam to Victor van Bronckhorst, an Indonesian-Dutch father, and Fransien Sapulette, an Indonesian mother of Moluccan descent.
+Van Bronckhorst was born in Rotterdam to Victor van Bronckhorst-Manuhutu, an Indonesian-Dutch father, and Fransien Sapulette, an Indonesian mother of Moluccan descent.

 Van Bronckhorst and his wife Marieke have two sons.
 Giovanni and Marieke founded the Giovanni van Bronckhorst Foundation (GvB Foundation) in 2008.
 Based in Rotterdam, the Foundation aims to enable disadvantaged children transitioning from primary to secondary school to develop basic life skills to overcome personal and social barriers by encouraging participation in sport.